-The LS-TaSC GUI is launched from the command prompt by running the executable (lstasc).
-If a project already exists, then the project database name (.lstasc) can be supplied in two ways:
+The LS-TaSC GUI is launched from the command prompt by running the executable (Istasc).
+If a project already exists, then the project database name (\.Istasc) can be supplied in two ways:

-5. With the execution command
+- With the execution command

 \$ Istasc myProject.Istasc

-6. The file open dialogue, available from the File pulldown menu
+- 2. The file open dialogue, available from the File pulldown menu

-LS-TaSC can be run without the GUI from the command line using the command lstasc_script myDataBaseFile.lstasc or as lstasc_script myScriptFile with the script commands as described in the scripting manual.
+LS-TaSC can be run without the GUI from the command line using the command lstasc\script myDataBaseFile.lstasc or as lstasc\script myScriptFile with the script commands as described in the scripting manual.